AdaCore/gnatcoll-core/docs/sql.rst

   reference a table that has already been defined.
 You need to reorder the declaration of your tables to ensure this is the case.

-  "revert_name" is the name that will be generated in the Ada code for the reverse relationship, in the context of `GNATCOLL.SQL.ORM`.
+  "reverse_name" is the optional name that will be generated in the Ada code for the reverse relationship, in the context of `GNATCOLL.SQL.ORM`.
-  If the "revert_name" is empty (the parenthesis are shown), no revert relationship is generated.
-If the parenthesis and the revert_name are both omitted, a default name is generated.
+  If the "reverse_name" is empty (the parenthesis are shown), no reverse relationship is generated.
+If the parenthesis and the reverse_name are both omitted, a default name is generated based on the name of the field.

   The third column in the fields definition indicates the constraints of the type.
 Multiple keywords can be used if they are separated by commas.
 Thus,